rabilgic/twrp_device_oneplus_hotdogb/README.md

-# Device Tree for OnePlus 7T aka Hotdogb for TWRP
+# Device Tree for OnePlus 7T aka Hotdogb for OrangeFox TWRP

 ## Disclaimer
 These are personal test builds of mine.
 In no way do I hold responsibility if it/you messes up your device.
 Proceed at your own risk.